 The healthcare cost trend assumption has a significant effect on the amounts reported in the accompanying financial statements.
-If the assumed trend rates increased by one percentage point each year in the future, the postretirement benefit obligation as of December 31, 2018 and 2017 would increase by approximately \$19,120,000 and \$18,500,000, respectively.
+If the assumed trend rates increased by one percentage point each year in the future, the postretirement benefit obligation as of December 31, 2019 and 2018 would increase by approximately \$10,811,000 and \$19,120,000, respectively.

-Incurred but Not Reported Health Plan Claims Reserve - Plan obligations for health claims incurred by all participants but not reported as of December 31, 2018 and 2017 are estimated based upon actual claims expense trends.
-Estimates of \$608,000 and \$702,000 for claims incurred by all participants are included in the current benefit obligation as of December 31, 2018 and 2017, respectively.
+Incurred but Not Reported Health Plan Claims Reserve - Plan obligations for health claims incurred by all participants but not reported as of December 31, 2019 and 2018 are estimated based upon actual claims expense trends.
+Estimates of \$678,000 and \$608,000 for claims incurred by all participants are included in the current benefit obligation as of December 31, 2019 and 2018, respectively.

-Risks and Uncertainties - As of December 31, 2018 and 2017, the Plan utilized an investment instrument including the Balanced Fund of The United Methodist Church Foundation (Note 4).
+Risks and Uncertainties - As of December 31, 2019 and 2018, the Plan utilized an investment instrument including the Balanced Fund of The United Methodist Church Foundation (see Note 4).
 Investments, in general, are exposed to various risks, such as interest rate, credit, and overall market volatility.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and those changes could materially affect the amounts reported in the financial statements.